jcomeauictx/aws-visualizer/README.md

 Authenticating
 --------------
-AWS Visualizer uses the `boto3` library to make it's calls to the AWS API.
+AWS Visualizer uses the `boto3` library to make its calls to the AWS API.
 As such it supports all of the tratitional boto mechanisms for [specifying credentials](http://boto3.readthedocs.io/en/latest/guide/configuration.html#guide-configuration)